Sarlianth/smarter-voice-control/README.md

 ### Python
 Python is a high-level programming language for general-purpose programming.
 Python does not use semi-colons, instead it used white space indentation as its formatting.
 Python can be used on many operating systems and allows for endless implementations.

+### Flask
+Flask is a framework for building RESTful api's via python.

 ## Voice Activation